GReaT: Generating Realistic Tabular Data

 What is GReaT?

 GReaT stands for Generation of Realistic Tabular data.
-It is an open-source Python library that uses large language models or LLMs [LINK to transformer explainer page] to generate synthetic versions of your tables.
+It is an open-source Python library that uses large language models (LLMs) to generate synthetic versions of your tables.

 The approach is based on research published at ICLR 2023 (one of the top machine learning conferences).
-Today, GReaT has over 140,000 downloads and ranks in the top 10% of all packages on PyPI.
+Today, GReaT has over 140,000 downloads, ranks in the top 10% of all packages on PyPI, and has been adopted in practice on Google’s Kaggle platform for synthetic data generation across multiple competitions.
 You can see the download statistics at clickpy.clickhouse.com/dashboard/be-great and browse the source code at github.com/tabularis-ai/be_great.

 In practical terms, GReaT gives you three things: